aatili/HottestCities/README.md

 # HottestCities

+Used Visual Studion 2022, 6.0 NET to create this app.
+Includes solution , classes and bin. <br>

 ## C# Application
 GetCurrentWeather C# console application for getting current weather The program pulls the weather information for a single given city from OpenWeather API (https://openweathermap.org/current).